jgreely/yomitori/README.md

 * yt2latex: format a document for processing with upLaTeX
 * yt2odt: convert to LibreOffice/OpenOffice, with basic ruby support
 * yt2word: convert to Word HTML, with vertical text and basic ruby support
+* yt2html: convert to HTML with ruby tags and jQueryUI-based tooltips
 * dvicleanruby: use dviasm.py to strip furigana that appear more than once per page.
 * ytvocab: extract a vocabulary list from a document, incorporating